fabiogiglietto/CooRnet_ImgTxt/README.md

 ## Usage

-Open [CrowdTangle Search](https://help.crowdtangle.com/en/articles/3873721-crowdtangle-search-faq) and perform your desired Facebook or Instagram query and export your results by clicking the download button.
+Open [CrowdTangle Search](https://help.crowdtangle.com/en/articles/3873721-crowdtangle-search-faq) and perform your desired Facebook or Instagram query and export your results by clicking the download button (make sure to keep the default comma CSV delimiter).

 ![](images/img1.png)